maithili-k/uva-rdm-jan-2024/3-data-storage-publication/yoda-exercise.md

 > * Can I publish only my metadata?
 > * The data used in the exercise is publicly available, what if this was personal/sensitive/medical data?
 How do researchers in that domain find data, evaluate its reusability, share data and collaborate?
 > * Do you know of other data repositories?

+## Reflection
+You have just gone through a typical life cycle of data, particularly in the field of research.
+Every action you took brought you a little closer to doing data management in a correct way.
+Data management is getting more and more important and you have learned quite a lot about how it can be done, and are better equipped to put it into practice!